michimoser/bp4dsm.github.io/bp.md

 design and language concepts may facilitate reusability of a language and make it more robust to changing requirements.
 However, beware of reusing general purpose modeling languages.
 Adaptations for your special case will be necessary and your end-users must deal with complex language designs.
 ID-5
 ##Reuse language definitions
 If suitable language exists try to reuse the language, do not reinvent the wheel!
-Sometimes existing language definitions can also be a goood starting point.
+Sometimes existing language definitions can also be a good starting point.
 Most of the time is better to take what is already their than creating one from scratch.
 ID-7
 ##Adopt existing domain notations
-An curical step during requirment analysis is to learn how domain experts articulate and present problem and solution domain.
-Adopt exisiting notations (e.g. from domain experts, software, documentation).
+A crucial step during requirement analysis is to learn how domain experts articulate and present problem and solution domain.
+Adopt existing notations (e.g. from domain experts, software, documentation).
 Inventing a new concrete syntax will raise the threshold for domain experts to pick up your language.
 ID-9
 ##Support model reuse on language level
 Provide mechanisms that support reuse of models on language level.
 References between models, modularization or library concepts are a good starting point.
 ID-8
 ##Design must have purpose
 All features of a language should support a purpose.
-The purpose of the language must be closely aligned with buisness needs.
+The purpose of the language must be closely aligned with business needs.
 ID-16
 ##Design for language evolution
 It is thus essential to allow extending the language at any time.
 Compilation to a target language like Java from a DSL and to generate end-user support for Utilize tool support to facilitate model evolution.
 Define what a “compatible” model change is and ensure all dependent designs follow this same model.
 Evolution.
 Need for language evolution.
 Minimize DSL changes which break existing models.
 Proactively manage language evolution.
 Do not postpone addition and extension of language concepts.
 ID-10
 ##Carefully choose form of notation
-Often the choice for a certain type of notation (e.g. textual, graphical, tabular) is pretermined by experiences and expectations of different stackholders.
+Often the choice for a certain type of notation (e.g. textual, graphical, tabular) is predetermined by experiences and expectations of different stakeholders.
 E.g. software engineers may favor a textual notation, or engineers in industrial automation expect graphical notations to create models.
 These decisions are often biased and should be questioned.
 ID-13
 ##Avoid redundancy
 Avoid redundancy on a conceptual level.
 Redundancy is a constant source of problem.
 Having several concepts at hand gives users the possibility to create different models to describe the same fact.
 ID-15
 ##Viewpoint orientation
 Identify different viewpoints on a software system.
 This may influence hwo you modularize a DSL.
-Different concerns of stakeholders can be seperated by using a viewpoint oriented approach.
+Different concerns of stakeholders can be separated by using a viewpoint oriented approach.
 Moreover, the identified viewpoints can help to structure implementation.
 See <a href=#49>viewpoint aware processing</a>.

 ID-28
 ##Provide Integrability